Independente/lightsOff.js/README.md

 ## Setup

-lightOff is very simple to set up, follow these three simple steps.
+lightOff is very simple to set up, follow these two simple steps.

 1) Include JQuery, lightsoff.js and lightsoff.css in your page